TheMisinformationGame/MisinformationGame/docs/Results.md

 #### Post Shares
 {:#posts-post-shares .no_toc}
-The number of share reactions to the post that was shown to the participant.
+The number of share reactions to the post shown to the participant.
 This does not include the increase to the number of shares if the participant shared this post.
 This column will only be included if